Clinical Text Abstracting and Coding

 - Can provide your organisation with a beachhead in natural language processing to springboard onto more elaborate solutions

 - Uses combinations of multiple search algorithms and natural language processing techniques to maximise the coverage and reliability of results

-- Coordinates with any of HLA’s NLP engines for Search, Classification, Despatching and Extraction to multiple the value of locally developed expertise
+- Coordinates with any of HLA’s NLP engines for Search, Classification, Despatching and Extraction to multiply the value of locally developed expertise

 Technical Features: Full natural language engine, resolving word morphology, sentence parsing, misspellings, acronym and abbreviation resolution.